mgriley/diva/docs/users_guide.rst

 **Password Protection**

-diva currently doesn't support password management.
+Diva currently doesn't support password management.
 It may support simple password protection in the future, but likely not a full user access system.

 However, you can modify the underlying Flask object to add your authentication code like this::